mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 The other day one of the students asked me about devotion.
 He said we are often duped by devotion.
 I don’t know why, but he said so.
 I thought [it was] because he was too involved in [his] individual personality or individual world; his understanding was not [over a] wide range.
 Not only him, [but for anyone,] if your understanding is very narrow, you are “duped” by whatever it is: dharma, Buddhism, Christianity, or even the self – you are duped even by the idea of the self.
 So today I would like to talk about *devotion*.

 In Japanese, devotion is called *kie* or *kimyo*.
 The *ki* of kimyo is “return”, and *myo* is “life”.
 Or *kie*: the *ki* of kie is “return”, and *e* is “where you can depend on”.
 “Where you can depend on” is not where you are groping for now, but where you are already in; that is “the place where you can depend on”.
-But usually we are groping for someplace we can depend on, and then if we find it, we attach to it very much, individually or personally, in many ways.
+But usually we are groping for someplace we can depend on; and then if we find it, we attach to it very much, individually or personally, in many ways.
 That is a problem for us.
-“The place that you can depend on” is not some place or some thing you are seeking for, because you are already right in [it]. [...]
-“Depend on” means you are right in [it].
+“The place that you can depend on” is not some place or some thing you are seeking for, because you are already right in it. [...]
+“Depend on” means you are right in it.

 That is called *devotion* in English.
 I don’t know the original meaning [of devotion] in English, but in Japanese we call it *kimyo*: “return to life”. *Life* means the original, ultimate state of life – in other words *universal life*, covering a very wide range [that] you are connected with in some sense.
 You have to return to that life; this is called *kimyo* or *devotion*.
 Dogen Zenji mentions, “You have to return to something true”; this is called “taking refuge in Buddha, Dharma, and Sangha,” or “taking refuge in the Triple Treasure.”
 Very often we chant, “I take refuge in the Buddha, I take refuge in Dharma, I take refuge in Sangha.”
 Devotion is to return to something true, something ultimate.
-That’s why devotion is imporant for us.
+That’s why devotion is important for us.

 ##### 06:22

 In general Buddhism, that something ultimate, or the truth, is called *dharma*.
 Generally, the idea of dharma [...] has two meanings: one is the principle of ultimate being, the second is all things in the phenomenal word.
 “In the phenomenal world” means not only the phenomenal world, but also including the ultimate nature of existence too – so, everything.

 In this case, we understand dharma in terms of these meanings – the principle of existence [or] ultimate being, and also all things in the phenomenal world – but those meanings are still ideas created by us.
 [This] dharma is nothing but the *principle* of how all sentient beings exist, how all sentient beings are structured.
-Still that is a principle.
-So dharma is a principle for you – but on the other hand, dharma must be that dharma which you make as living dharma.
+So dharma is still a principle for you – but on the other hand, dharma must be that dharma which you make as living dharma.
 In other words, you must make the dharma *alive*.
 That is a person’s responsibility.
 That is *you*.
 The principle of ultimate existence or ultimate being is a principle, but a principle is a principle, [so] you have to make the principal alive; that is *your* responsibility.

 That’s why Shakyamuni Buddha says you should rely on the self, you should rely on the dharma.
 You should rely on the dharma, but simultaneously that is the principle of ultimate existence, common to everything.
 What does Buddhism believe in?
 Dharma.
 So you should believe in the dharma as a *principle* of ultimate existence, common to everyone, everything.
 But *faith*, so-called *belief*, is something alive.
 That is you; you have to make it alive.
 That’s why Buddha says, “rely on the self”.